-The Horry County HOME Consortium will hold a 15-day public comment period to give the public an opportunity to make comments on the Annual Action Plan draft, which was made available for download on the County's website from April 2 to April 16, 2021.
-No comments were received from the public.
+The Horry County HOME Consortium held a 15-day public comment period to give the public an opportunity to make comments on the Annual Action Plan draft, which was made available for download on the County's website from March 25 to April 8, 2022.
+No comments were received from the public during the initial public comment period.
+Horry County HOME Consortium also held an additional 15 day public comment period for the plan.
+The public had 15 additional days, from July 7, 2022 through July 21, 2022 to provide written comments.
+No comments were received.
+Public hearings were also held to give the public an opportunity to make comments on the Annual Action Plan draft.
+Meetings were held at: